An Evolution Equation Approach to Linear Quantum Field Theory: Abstract Klein--Gordon operator

 Throughout the section we need to overcome a number of technical issues.
 First, it is convenient to assume that the Hamiltonian used in the construction of the phase space is bounded away from zero, or in physical terms, that the mass is strictly positive.
 However, physical systems may have a zero mass.
 This is solved by assuming that the phase space is constructed not directly from the Hamiltonian $H(t)$, but from $H_0(t)$ which differs by a constant $b$.

 Another problem is the regularity.
+Assumption \ref{ass.I} allows us only to perform the basic construction.
+We introduce the additional Assumption \ref{assII}$(\rho)$, which for $\rho=0$ coincides with Assumption \ref{ass.I} and for $\rho>0$ guarantees additional regularity.
+With strengthened hypotheses we are able to show some desired properties of the propagators and of the Klein--Gordon operator.

-Assumption \ref{ass.I} allows us to perform our basic construction, however does not suffice to prove some desired properties of the propaagators.
-This problem essentially disappears when we assume that everything is smooth---therefore it can be considered as purely academic, of interest only to specialists in operator theory.
+Note that the above issue essentially disappears if we assume that everything is smooth, therefore it can be considered as purely academic, of interest only to specialists in operator theory.
+Nevertheless, we try to give an honest (if not optimal) treatment of this question.